Seven arrested after pro-Palestine posters surface in Sambhal

-Sambhal: Seven people were arrested in connection with posters bearing ‘Free Gaza, Free Palestine’ messages appearing on walls of shops in Narauli town here, police said on Sunday.
+Sambhal: Seven Muslims were arrested in connection with posters bearing ‘Free Gaza, Free Palestine’ messages appearing on walls of shops in Narauli town in Sambhal, police said on Sunday, April 20.

-The posters, which came to light a few days ago, also included an appeal to a particular community to boycott Israeli goods.
+The posters, which came to light a few days ago, also included an appeal to the Muslim community to boycott Israeli goods.

-Baniyather Station House Officer Ramveer Singh told PTI that the police had launched a probe and identified the seven individuals based on CCTV camera footage.
+Baniyather SHO Ramveer Singh told PTI that the police had launched a probe and identified the seven individuals based on CCTV camera footage.
 Additional information was gathered from owners of the shops on whose walls the posters appeared.

 Singh said the arrested individuals were identified as Asim, Saif Ali, Rahees, Matloob, Fardeen, Arman and Arbaz.